 On August 6, 2018, Dr. Myra Jones-Taylor, Deb Adams, Jill Downs and Linda Labas collaborated on a webinar in the series, Reaching Out: Using Consultants to Support Best Practices in Infant-Toddler Child Care, which is now archived for on-demand viewing.
-A link to the recording is available (must complete a simple short registration) and free access to the webinar PowerPoint™ presentation is also provided.
 Here is an overview of the webinar:

 - Explore the role of consultants in increasing the quality of infant-toddler care;

 - Develop an understanding of strategies to coordinate across consultant types; and

 - Explore the implementation of consultant pools with two state examples: Connecticut and Maine.

 This webinar and blog series is supported with funding from the Pritzker Children’s Initiative, a project of the JB and MK Pritzker Family Foundation.

 Photo caption: Webinar presenters Dr. Myra Jones-Taylor, Deb Adams, Jill Downs M.Ed. and Linda Labas.